International Economics, Trade and Development

 INTS 362/ECON 340 : International Economics

-This course provides an introduction to international economic concepts and contemporary issues related to international trade and international finances.
+This course provides an introduction to international economic concepts and contemporary issues related to international trade and international finance.
 It illustrates the philosophical foundations and historical context of various theories of trade and finance and their applications to trade policies and trade relations.
-Other areas examined include: balance of payment, determination of exchange rate, foreign investment, multinational enterprises, financial market internationalization, international economic policies, and international economic organizations.
+Other areas examined include balance of payment, determination of exchange rate, foreign investment, multinational enterprises, financial market internationalization, international economic policies, and international economic organizations.
 Emphasis is on the critical evaluation of and debates on current trade policies and other international economic issues, such as North-South trade relations, free trade vs. protectionism, and international resources movement.

 Units